Download our short guide: “Preparing for your Abdominoplasty Surgery Checklist”

 You can fix separated ab muscles without surgery

 You may have weak core muscles after giving birth.
 Diastasis recti (ab muscle separation) is common in the second and third trimesters of pregnancy.
-Core exercises for separated ab muscles (such as The MUTU System) can help.
+Core exercises for separated ab muscles can help.

 If you manage to repair separated abdominal muscles naturally, you can avoid having them surgically repaired as part of your tummy tuck surgery.
 This may reduce your overall tummy tuck cost.
 It could mean you’re a candidate for a skin-only tummy tuck or mini tummy tuck, which means less downtime, less discomfort, and a lower abdominoplasty cost.